macck7/PARALLEL-COMPUTING/README .md

 ## Description of code files

-luserial.cpp    -       contains c++ code for serial execution for LU decompostion luomp.cpp       -       contains c++ code for parellel execution using OpenMP library luthread.cpp    -       contains c++ code for parellel execution using Pthread Makefile        -       contains program which helps us to compile all above code at once.
+luserial.cpp    -       contains c++ code for serial execution for LU decompostion <br />
+luomp.cpp       -       contains c++ code for parellel execution using OpenMP library <br />
+luthread.cpp    -       contains c++ code for parellel execution using Pthread <br />
+Makefile        -       contains program which helps us to compile all above code at once. <br />
-LU_Serial_Output.txt -  contains result(time) for executon of different sizes  for serial code.
+LU_Serial_Output.txt -  contains result(time) for executon of different sizes  for serial code. <br />
-LUOmp_Output.txt  -     contains result(time) for executon of different size matrices for Parllel excution using OpenMP. threadOutput.txt  -     contains result(time) for executon of different size matrices for Parllel excution using Pthread. bar_chart.py  -         Code for reading above three text file and plotting a bar graph. line_plot.py  -         Code for reading above three text file and plotting a line plot. bash.sh      -          Files runs the bash script, which automates the whole process and saves results for plotting graphs for analyises.
+LUOmp_Output.txt  -     contains result(time) for executon of different size matrices for Parllel excution using OpenMP. <br />
+threadOutput.txt  -     contains result(time) for executon of different size matrices for Parllel excution using Pthread. <br />
+bar_chart.py  -         Code for reading above three text file and plotting a bar graph. <br />
+line_plot.py  -         Code for reading above three text file and plotting a line plot.  <br />
+bash.sh      -          Files runs the bash script, which automates the whole process and saves results for plotting graphs for analyises. <br />

 ## Results